JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 	* is T a character for the type of the data; T is omitted for float, i fot integers and d for double; thus \_\_m128d is the data vector to use when performing SSE instructions on double.
 * intrinsic functions operating on floating point numbers are usually named **\_mm(XXX)_NAME_PT**, where :
-	* XXX is the number of bits of the SIMD registers; it is omitted for 128 bits regusters
+	* XXX is the number of bits of the SIMD registers; it is omitted for 128 bits registers
 	* NAME is the short name of the function (add, sub, cmp, ...)
 	* P indicates whether the functions operates on a packed data vector (p) or on a scalar only (s)
 	* T indicates the type of the floating point numbers : s for single precision, d for double precision